shadow-robot/sr_grip_documentation/docs/tutorials/task_editor/automated_pick_and_place.rst

 2. Define your joint states and/or poses that correspond to where the robot should move during the task.
 In our case, we use exactly the same as the previous section.
 3. Launch the robot (you can either click on the :code:`Launch robot` button or use the shortcut :code:`Ctrl+l`)
 4. In the :code:`Task editor` tab, you should see a set of states ready to be used.
 You can drag and drop them into the editor area.
 In this tutorial we are going to use three of them: :code:`ComputePlan`, :code:`Move` and the state generated from the integrated controller (here :code:`EZGripperController`).
 5. Configure each state according to what you want to implement.
-Note that you can still take the most of the dropdown lists in generated states!
+Note that you can still take the most of the dropdown lists in the generated states!

 .. image:: ../../img/automatic_pick_place_external.png